shamsvahid2/VRP_task/README.md

 - The parameters it takes.
 - The value it returns.

-This documentation approach provides insights into the functionality of each component and the rationale behind specific implementation choices, facilitating easier maintenance and future enhancements.

 ## Results

-The effectiveness of various solution strategies was evaluated to identify the most efficient approach for solving the Vehicle Routing Problem with the given constraints.
+The effectiveness of various solution strategies was evaluated to identify the most efficient approach for solving the problem.
 The testing process involved experimenting with different `FirstSolutionStrategy` and `LocalSearchMetaheuristic` options provided by OR-Tools.
 The results are summarized in the tables below:

 ### First Solution Strategy Results